List of Parks and Recreation characters: Jerry Gergich

-Garry "Jerry"/"Larry"/"Terry"/"Gengurch" Gergich (Jim O'Heir) is a parks and recreation department employee who is regularly mocked and taunted by his fellow co-workers.
+Garry "Jerry"/"Larry"/"Terry"/"Gengurch" Gergich (Jim O'Heir) is a parks and recreation department employee who is regularly mocked and taunted by his co-workers.
 Jerry is clumsy, is overweight and often mangles his speech while speaking publicly.
-He is teased so badly that, after falling and dislocating his shoulder in the episode "Park Safety", he falsely claimed he was mugged just so his co-workers would not make fun of him.
+He is teased so badly that, after falling and dislocating his shoulder in the episode "Park Safety," he falsely claimed he was mugged just so his co-workers would not make fun of him.
 Despite their jokes at his expense, the parks department employees like Jerry, and Jerry himself claims not to mind the jokes because he is nearing retirement with a full pension.
 Jerry often demonstrates great artistic talent and is an excellent pianist and painter, although his talents are usually overlooked, ignored or even mocked by his colleagues as though they were character faults.
 Jerry's personality was not established until the second season, but the producers cast O'Heir at the start of the show because they liked the actor and decided they would develop the character later in the series.
 In an episode of season 4 during Leslie's trial for the relationship she had with Ben, Jerry reveals his real first name, Garry, while under oath.
 He then goes on to explain that he was accidentally called Jerry by a high-ranking employee of the city and thought it was rude to correct him.
 It was also revealed that he has a Leap Day birthday and is 64/16 years old.
-In contrast to his awkwardness at work, Jerry leads an idyllic family life with his gorgeous wife, Gayle (played by Christie Brinkley), and their children, as shown when he hosts a holiday party in the Season 5 episode "Ron and Diane".
+In contrast to his awkwardness at work, Jerry leads an idyllic family life with his gorgeous wife, Gayle (played by Christie Brinkley), and their children, as shown when he hosts a holiday party in the Season 5 episode "Ron and Diane."
 In season six, his coworkers take to permanently calling him Larry instead of Jerry.
 In a flash forward sequence in the season six finale, Jerry is shown working for Leslie at her new job three years in the future, with Leslie now calling him Terry.
 He is named mayor of Pawnee in the second to last episode of season 7.
 In flash forwards in the series finale, it is revealed that he was elected mayor multiple times before retiring and dying peacefully in his sleep on his 100th birthday.